A solid investment in their future.

 Yes.
-An application for enrollment should be submitted prior to or simultaneously with applying for a grant.
-However, an admissions decision will always be made first and separately from a grant.
+An application for enrollment should be submitted prior to or simultaneously with applying for a variable tuition grant.
+However, an admissions decision will always be made first and separately from a variable tuition grant.

-Will applying for a grant impact my student's chance of being admitted?
+Will applying for a variable tuition grant impact my student’s chance of being admitted?

-No. Admission applications and grant applications are evaluated separately.
+No. Admission applications and variable tuition grant applications are evaluated separately.
 We do not base our admissions decision on whether a family is applying for a variable tuition grant.

-What kind of economic situation is typical of a family who qualifies for a grant?
+What kind of economic situation is typical of a family who qualifies for a variable tuition grant?

-It’s difficult to describe “typical”.
-A wide range of families with a variety of circumstances qualify for tuition grants, from those who can pay close to the regular tuition rate to those who are able to pay a smaller percentage of the regular tuition rate.
-Our third-party processor evaluates income, assets, unusual expenses (caring for an extended family member, medical expenses), the size of the family, and a variety of other factors in the application process.
+It’s difficult to define “typical”.
+A wide range of families with a variety of circumstances qualify for variable tuition grants, from those who can pay close to the regular tuition rate to those who are able to pay a smaller percentage of the regular tuition rate.
+Our third-party processor evaluates income, assets, unusual expenses (i.e. caring for an extended family member or medical expenses), the size of the family, and a variety of other factors.
 The reason we utilize a third-party processor in the evaluation process is because we want them to conduct an objective evaluation.

 Are some families granted free tuition?

 No. We believe every family must make a financial investment in their child’s education.
-Our commitment to providing a grant means that we are further sharing that investment with you.
+Our commitment to providing a variable tuition grant means that we are further sharing that investment with you.

-Are all admitted students offered a grant if the family qualifies?
+Are all admitted students offered a variable tuition grant if the family qualifies?

 Who should I contact with questions about variable tuition grants?

 The Catholic Community Schools tuition office team is available to answer questions regarding the variable tuition grant application and award process.
-Email firstname.lastname@example.org for more information.
+For more information, email email@example.com.